celesteh/SCInstallationWorkshop/Raspberry.md

 ## Preparation

-However, the version of SuperCollider that comes with the Pi is old and broken.
+Alas, the version of SuperCollider that comes with the Pi is old and broken.

 There are instructions for compiling it on Raspbian Jessie at: https://supercollider.github.io/development/building-raspberrypi  Note it starts with the -lite version of the raspbian operating system.
 Scroll down if you've got the normal version.

-After you do the `apt-get install`, do one extra command: `sudo apt-get install xvfb`
+After you do the `apt-get install . . .`, do one extra command: `sudo apt-get install xvfb`

 ## Backup your SD cards